camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

   <tr>
     <td>processVariables</td>
     <td>A map of variables that is injected into the triggered execution or process instance after the message has been delivered.
     Each key is a variable name and each value a json variable value object.
-    A variable value object has has the property `value`, which is the value to update.</td>
+A variable value object has the property `value`, which is the value to update, and `type`, which represents the type of the value.
+Valid types are String, Integer, Short, Long, Double and Date.</td>
   </tr>
 </table>